nhauber99/SpotifyAnalysis/README.md

 To request your streaming history visit this link: [https://www.spotify.com/account/privacy/](https://www.spotify.com/account/privacy/)

 Place your extracted json files into a "Data" directory, install the dependencies (only pandas) and run the script.
+Some csv files will be placed in a "Results" directory, just open those with your favourite spreadsheet application.